Dr. Robert Malone Explains What’s Really Happening at the CDC

 Well, incredibly interesting times.

-Over the weekend, President Trump had a truth social post that when I looked at it, I thought to myself, my goodness, has the world changed?
+Over the weekend, President Trump had a Truth Social post that when I looked at it, I thought to myself, My goodness, has the world changed?

-Um what was your reaction?
+What was your reaction?

 You said, hmm, very interesting, but I know there was a lot of thought behind that.

-In this case, what we've got is President Trump putting out a very thoughtful post on Truth Social, his home platform, in which he is uh taking the position that uh he has questions about the safety and effectiveness of the COVID products, medical products in particular.
+In this case, what we've got is President Trump putting out a very thoughtful post on Truth Social, his home platform, in which he is taking the position that he has questions about the safety and effectiveness of the COVID products, medical products in particular.

-and he is in a very cautious way laying down a challenge to the pharmaceutical manufacturing industry that they make public the information that they've been sharing privately with him.
+And he is, in a very cautious way, laying down a challenge to the pharmaceutical manufacturing industry that they make public the information that they've been sharing privately with him.

-Uh and one can infer that the logic here is that this will be made public and subjected to public scrutiny.
+And one can infer that the logic here is that this will be made public and subjected to public scrutiny.

-And that comes on the heels of years of his insistence that Operation Warp Speed was a huge success, a major breakthrough.
+And that comes on the heels of years of his insistence that Operation Warp speed was a huge success, a major breakthrough.

-But the question is uh were too many corners cut and uh were people mandated uh um in otherwise persuaded, enticed, compelled to accept a medical product that wasn't as safe and effective as they were told.
+And were people mandated and otherwise persuaded, enticed, compelled to accept a medical product that wasn't as safe and effective as they were told?

-Uh grassroots movements have had about President Trump is his insistence that this program was a spectacular success.
+And certainly to make America healthy again, grassroots movements have had about President Trump is his insistence that this program was a spectacular success.

 Thank you for tuning in to American Thought Leaders.